Honoring Our Public Servants.

 Connecting Citizens with Their Government.

-Celebrated the first week of May since 1985, Public Service Recognition Week (PSRW) is time set aside to honor the men and women who serve our nation as federal, state, county and local government employees and ensure that our government is the best in the world.
+Celebrated the first week of May since 1985, Public Service Recognition Week (PSRW) is organized annually by the Public Employees Roundtable (PER) and its member organizations to honor the men and women who serve our nation as federal, state, county and local government employees.
+To receive updates, like us on Facebook or follow us on Twitter (#PSRW).

 Throughout the country, mayors, governors, agency leaders, communities and public service organizations participate in PSRW by issuing proclamations; hosting award ceremonies and special tribute events; and delivering messages about the value of public service.

-Letter from the 2013 PSRW Co-chairs
+Letter of support from the 2015 PSRW Co-chairs

 U.S. Senate and House of Representatives Resolutions Honoring Public Servants

 The U.S. Senate unanimously passed a bipartisan resolution introduced by Senators Heidi Heitkamp (D-North Dakota) and James Lankford (R-Oklahoma) honoring federal, state and local government employees, both civilian and military, for their dedication and continued service to the United States.

 The resolution (S. Res.
 160) cosponsors are Tom Carper (D-Delaware), Ron Johnson (R-Wisconsin), Jon Tester (D-Montana), Chris Coons (D-Delaware), Kelly Ayotte (R-New Hampshire), Sherrod Brown (D-Ohio), Benjamin Cardin (D-Maryland), Tammy Baldwin (D-Wisconsin), Cory Booker (D-New Jersey), Brian Schatz (D-Hawaii), Bernard Sanders (I-Vermont), Patrick Leahy (D-Vermont) and Gary Peters (D-Michigan).